bitranox/wrapt_timeout_decorator/README.rst

 under Windows classes and functions in the __main__ context can not be pickled, You need to put the decorated Classes and functions into another module.
 In general (especially for windows) , the main() program should not have anything but the main function, the real thing should happen in the modules.
 I am also used to put all settings or configurations in a different file - so all processes or threads can access them (and also to keep them in one place together, not to forget typing hints and name completion in Your favorite editor)

+You can find more information on that here: https://stackoverflow.com/questions/45616584/serializing-an-object-in-main-with-pickle-or-dill

 Please note that due some limitation in dill (the pickle replacement) Classes can not be decorated at all under Windows with Python 2.7

-You can find more information on that here: https://stackoverflow.com/questions/45616584/serializing-an-object-in-main-with-pickle-or-dill

-here an example that will work on Linux but wont work on Windows (the variable "name" and the function "sleep" wont be found in the spawned process :
+Here an example that will work on Linux but wont work on Windows (the variable "name" and the function "sleep" wont be found in the spawned process :

 ::